Why Dura-Cast | Process

 First, a mold is created from stainless steel, carbon fiber, or aluminum.
 We have an on-site Mold Fabrication team who cast molds for custom projects, as well as maintain the integrity of molds for standard items, like tanks and material handling containers.
 Once the mold has been created, tested, and fine-tuned, it’s ready to be put on the machines and put to work.

 For each product, plastic resin is carefully measured to meet the client’s specifications for weight, wall thickness, and overall strength.
-The resin is put into the mold, which is then closed and heated to melt the resin while simultaneously being rotated on both the vertical and horizontal axes.
-This multi-axis movement allows the resin to evenly coat all areas inside the mold, creating a seamless product.
-Once the resin is completely melted and has reached the desired wall thickness, the mold is moved into a cooling area while continuing to rotate in order for the plastic to harden and set.
+The resin is put into the mold, which is closed and heated to melt the resin while simultaneously being rotated on both the vertical and horizontal axes.
+This multi-axis movement allows the resin to evenly coat all areas inside the mold to create a hollow, seamless product.
+Once the resin is completely melted and has reached the desired wall thickness, the mold continues to rotate in a cooling area to harden and set the plastic.

-Once cooling is complete, our Production team removes the product from the mold and takes it to the Finishing team for the final touches to ensure it meets our standards for quality and is ready for the customer.
+Once cooling is complete, our Production team delivers the product to the Finishing team to complete the final touches to ensure it meets our quality standards and is ready for the customer.

 Give us a call and come see the Dura-Cast difference yourself.
 Our team of professionals is ready to create the solution your company needs.